 High powered vehicle restrictions apply:

-- if you hold a provisional licence and are under the age of 25
+- if you are a provisional licence holder under the age of 25

 High powered vehicle restrictions do not apply:

 - if you are 25 years of age or older

 - if you have an exemption certificate